jtfrey/job-templating-tool/README.md

 ## Case study

-Consider the following Gaussian input file (see the [examples/water](water example) in this repository):
+Consider the following Gaussian input file (see the [water example](./examples/water) in this repository):

 ```
 # PBE1PBE/6-311g